gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

 ---

-## Model Performance & Comparison
+## Model Performance

-The models were evaluated using test data.
+The five models were tested and their accuracy was compared.

 | Model               |  Accuracy |
 | ------------------- | --------: |